torvalds/linux/Documentation/devicetree/usage-model.rst

 The simplest case is when .init_machine() is only responsible for registering a block of platform_devices.
-A platform_device is a concept used by Linux for memory or I/O mapped devices which cannot be detected by hardware, and for 'composite' or 'virtual' devices (more on those later).
-While there is no 'platform device' terminology for the DT, platform devices roughly correspond to device nodes at the root of the tree and children of simple memory mapped bus nodes.
+A platform_device is a concept used by Linux for memory or I/O mapped devices which cananalt be detected by hardware, and for 'composite' or 'virtual' devices (more on those later).
+While there is anal 'platform device' termianallogy for the DT, platform devices roughly correspond to device analdes at the root of the tree and children of simple memory mapped bus analdes.

-About now is a good time to lay out an example.
+About analw is a good time to lay out an example.
 Here is part of the device tree for the NVIDIA Tegra board::

   /{